jjmnol/cse15l-lab-reports/lab-report-1.md

 ![image](https://github.com/jjmnol/cse15l-lab-reports/assets/146889917/aeae5dbc-8131-4161-a122-c89c8ac12390)

 The last example is using the command `ls` with a path to a file as an argument.
 In this case, the command `ls` opened the contents in 'Documents' and further into 'Videos'.
 As a result of this, the user is able to see the directory and files under Documents and the file that is stored in it labeled 'Videos'.
-This does not create an error.
+This does create an error.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # `cat`